-PSY 561 - Practicum Internship Seminar I PSY 562 - Internship Seminar II PSY 563 - Internship Seminar III
+COUN 561 - Practicum Seminar I

+COUN 562 - Internship Seminar I

+COUN 563 -Internship Seminar II

+2 credits each term

 A year-long sequence of applied clinical work will promote the development of counseling skills and the integration of theory with real-world experience.
 In addition, there will be intensive supervision, skill development exercises, and literature reviews tailored to the student's experiences provided in a weekly seminar.
-This course sequence is required for students' who major in: Counseling and Clinical Health Psychology, Mental Health Counseling, and Mental Health Counseling with a concentration in Addiction and Offenders.
+This course sequence is required for students' who major in: Counseling and Clinical Health Psychology, Mental Health Counseling, and Mental Health Counseling with a concentration in Addiction and Offenders or a concentration in Integrative Care.

-Prerequisites: PSY 503, PSY 505, PSY 506 and PSY 510.
+Prerequisites: COUN 503, COUN 505, COUN 506 and COUN 510.